 - The dryer vent on the exterior of your home has a lot of lint debris or is not releasing much air.

-While your dryer’s filter screen is quick and easy to clean after every load, the vent itself requires a bit more work.
+While the filter screen on most clothes dryers is quick and easy to clean after every load, cleaning the vent itself requires a bit more work.
 Even so, it’s a simple enough task to complete on your own as long as you have a screwdriver and a vacuum cleaner with attachments.

-If you find notice any of the above warning signs, it’s time to take action: Follow these steps to clean your dryer vent and avoid fire risks in your home.
+If you notice any of the above warning signs, it’s time to take action: Follow these steps to clean your dryer vent and avoid fire hazards in your home.

 Step 1: Unplug your dryer from the wall outlet to shut off power to the machine.
 If you have a gas dryer, turn the gas supply valve to the “off” position until you’ve finished the project.